andersonkmi/covid-csv-tidy-lambda/README.md

-# COVID csv files tidy lambda
+# COVID CSV files tidy and export lambda

+This is another project my mine to practice some AWS services (AWS Lambda, S3, Serverless framework, SQS and Athena)

-AWS Lambda for processing and tidying CSV files with COVID data
+AWS Lambda for processing and tidying CSV files with COVID data to standardize date/time format and extract the desired columns to play with.

 ## How to build and deploy/remove the CSV tidy lambda function